SSIEK-unimelb/comp30019-proj/GDD.md

 </p>

 Progression:
-* Objective: Progress through groups of enemies on each floor, collecting useful items, keys to open locked doors and maps to help you navigate.
+* Objective: Progress through groups of enemies on each floor, collecting useful items, using sacrifice circles to open locked doors and maps to help you navigate.
 The overarching goal is to climb to the highest level of the tower, beat the goblin king and collect his treasure.
 * Difficulty: As the player progresses through the levels, they are introduced to more difficult enemies and challenging mechanics, culminating in a boss battle against the king goblin at the final level of the tower.
 * Failure Condition: The player fails if they get defeated (killed) by the enemies, who work together to outnumber and swarm the player once noticed.
 The player has limited health, so gameplay is more focused on stealth.